Wai30Yan/personal-blog/content/blogs/tcp-websocket/index.md

 showHero: false
 ---
 {{< lead >}}
-Websockets are very useful to have when you want real time communication.
+Websockets are very useful to have when you want real time communication like messaging app or an online game server.
 There are different types of websockets, TCP, UDP and UNIX.
 In this tutorial, we will go through a basic TCP websockets, both Client and Server.
-The client will be able to send text to the server (like a messaging app) and the server responses with an integer.
-Then, to spice things up, we will use concurrency so that the server can handle multiple socket connections from multiple clients.
 {{< /lead >}}

 ## Currently, it's only code.
 Explaination will be added soon.